 Arts at St. Andrew's

-You'll see him any fine morning, pedalling his way to school at St. Andrew's College.
+You'll see him any fine morning, pedalling his way to school at St. Andrew's College in Aurora, Ontario.
 In his mind though, Ryan, 15, may be rehearsing a speech from Shakespeare or a song from the musical Cabaret.

 Last year, Ryan discovered he had a talent.
 "I always wanted to be in a school play," says Ryan, a day boy who lives 15 minutes from the school.
 And when he finally attended an audition, William Scoular, the head of drama and a director with London and Stratford experience, picked him for the role of Puck in A Midsummer Night's Dream.